 Bethany Adams is among the most successful female swimmers to hail from Frederick County.
 The 2009 Thomas Johnson High School graduate was a six-time NCAA All-American and four-time Big 12 champion at the University of Texas.
 She competed in the 2012 U.S. Olympic Trials in the 50-meter freestyle and 100-meter breaststroke events.
-Bethany is one of only two female swimmers from Frederick County to qualify and participate in the U.S. Olympic Trials.
+Bethany is one of only three female swimmers from Frederick County to qualify and participate in the U.S. Olympic Trials.
 She set records for the 50 freestyle during her college career and her name still is in the Longhorns school record books.
 Bethany was also a superb student-athlete, being recognized as a Scholastic All-American (2006-2009) in high school and continued at the University of Texas, where she was All-Big 12 Academic first team from 2011-2013.

 Clarence “Petie” Cooper